+90 (212) 511 88 97 / Viber : +90 (537) 595 02 06

 The Basilica Cistern is the largest of several hundred ancient cisterns that lie beneath the city ...
 Read More

 The Basilica Cistern is the largest of several hundred ancient cisterns that lie beneath the city of Istanbul (formerly Constantinople), Turkey.
-The cistern, located 500 feet (150 m) southwest of the Hagia Sophia on the historical peninsula of iwc replica Sarayburnu,replique rolex was built in the 6th century during the reign of Byzantine Emperor Justinian I.
+The cistern, located 500 feet (150 m) southwest of the Hagia Sophia on the historical peninsula of Sarayburnu, was built in the 6th century during the reign of Byzantine Emperor Justinian I.

 Grand Bazaar